|A BIT ABOUT BUGS

-Best distinguished from A. fallenii by the shape of the 3rd antennal segment, which is thickened towards the tip.
-The pronotum also lacks the two backwards pointing rows of pale spines.
+Best distinguished from A. fallenii by the pronotum, which lacks the two backwards pointing rows of pale spines.
+The third antennal segment is also thickened towards the tip.

 There are no apparent ecological differences between the two Arenocoris species, both of which feed on Common Storksbill Erodium cicutarium in dry, sandy habitats.